 “God I have been so bitter today.
 Forgive me for my bitterness.
 I know you love me no matter what, but I want to be made new in your image.
 Replace my bitterness with compassion.
 Give me wisdom to understand why I’m continuing to choose a bitter reaction and how I can seek peace and healthy communication with those I love.
 Amen. “

-Thanking prayers are where we get to recount all the ways we are thankful and so blessed by God.
+Thanking prayers are where we get to recount all the ways we are thankful and so blessed by God in our everyday life.
 Similar to worshipping prayers, but the focus is more on thanking God what He’s done versus celebrating His character.

-Often called “prayers of supplication”, these prayers are when we ask God for what we need or desire.
+Often called “prayers of supplication”, these prayers are when we ask God for our daily needs, desires, and physical needs.
 Often they fill up our prayer life quickly as we ask for God to intervene for sick friends, family members who are hurting, and for our own needs to be met.

 “So let us come boldly to the throne of our gracious God.
 There we will receive his mercy, and we will find grace to help us when we need it most.” -Hebrews 4:16